Multi-scale Laplacian community detection in heterogeneous networks: The Laplacian Random-Walk

-When the spectral density $p(\mu)$ of $\hat L_{RW}$ (or equivalently of $\hat L_{sym}$) is power-law distributed at small values of $\mu$, the return-time distribution of the random walker, i.e. the probability $P_0(t)$ that the first return happens after $t$ time steps, allows the definition of the random walk spectral dimension ($d_S$) of a network \cite{Burioni1996,Cassi1999} from $P_0(t)\propto t^{-d_S/2}$, as a natural generalization of what happens in a $d-$dimensional lattice for which $P_0(t)\propto t^{-d/2}$ \cite{Cassi1999}.
-In general, heterogeneous networks with sufficiently high connectivity are characterized by a spectral density that takes the well-known semicircular shape (Wigner semicircle law) in the interval $[2-\mu_{max}, \mu_{max}]$ which is centered at $\mu=1$ \cite{Chung2003, Dorogovtsev2022, Sakumoto2021, PeixotoSpec}.
-Consequently, in order to better analyze and compare the spectrum of $\hat L_{RW}$ of different real networks, it is convenient to standardize the eigenvalues so that the semicircular random parts of the spectrum, if present, overlap in all analyzed cases.
-This is expected in the case of networks with a large enough lowest degree \cite{Mendes2008} (roughly corresponding to a sufficiently large effective values of $d_S$).
-This standardization consists in the simple transformation $\mu'=\frac{1}{2}+\frac{\mu-1}{2(\mu_{\max}-1)}$.
-By contrast, the negative part of the spectrum in the standardized eigenvalues $\mu'$ (with the exception of the trivial lowest eigenvalue $\mu=0$ which corresponds to $\mu'=\frac{\mu_{max}-2}{2(\mu_{\max}-1)}<0$) is absent for completely random cases, while it is expected when rare regions effects --often leading to anomalous slow relaxation of the system-- are present \cite{Juhasz2012} (see also Appendix \ref{LRWAp}).
-We illustrate in Fig. \ref{RWalk}(d) different benchmark monopartite networks, where the spectrum of $\hat L_{RW}$ converge to this expected universal shape \footnote{Indeed, as the density matrix encodes pairwise information exchange between nodes, we expect the existence of such universal behavior for an effective spectral dimension $d_S^*=4$, similarly to the Gaussian model \cite{Donetti2002,Kardar,Cassi1999,Duplantier1988}}.
+In general, heterogeneous networks with sufficiently high connectivity are characterized by a spectral density that takes the well-known semicircular shape (Wigner semicircle law) in the interval $[2-\mu_{max}, \mu_{max}]$, which is centered at $\mu=1$ \cite{Chung2003, Dorogovtsev2022, Sakumoto2021, PeixotoSpec}.
+This suggests a common universal dynamic among these diverse structures.
+To better analyze the spectrum of $\hat L_{RW}$, the eigenvalues spectrum can be standardized to collapse the semicircular (Gaussian) part of the spectrum.
+A perfect collapse is expected for networks with a large enough lowest degree \cite{Mendes2008} (roughly corresponding to a sufficiently large effective value of the spectral dimension, $d_S$, see Appendix \ref{LRWAp}).
+The standardization consists of the simple transformation $\mu'=\frac{1}{2}+\frac{\mu-1}{2(\mu_{\max}-1)}$.
+Instead, the negative part of the spectrum in the standardized eigenvalues $\mu'$ (except the trivial lowest eigenvalue $\mu=0$ corresponding to $\mu'=\frac{\mu_{max}-2}{2(\mu_{\max}-1)}<0$) becomes absent for completely random cases, while it is expected when rare regions effects --often leading to anomalous slow relaxation of the system-- are present \cite{Juhasz2012} (see Appendix \ref{LRWAp}).
+Fig. \ref{RWalk}(d) reports different benchmark monopartite networks where the spectrum of $\hat L_{RW}$ converges to this expected universal shape \footnote{Indeed, as the density matrix encodes pairwise information exchange between nodes, we expect the existence of such universal behavior for an effective spectral dimension $d_S^*=4$, similarly to the Gaussian model \cite{Donetti2002,Kardar,Cassi1999,Duplantier1988}}.